simensen/srcmvn.com/source/_posts/2013-01-14-symfony-kernel-application-from-scratch-overriding-the-root-directory.md

-With respect to Kernel, this meant that I wanted the Kernel configuration (`app/config/kernel.yml`) and the Kernel class definition (`app/AppKernel.php`) completely optional.
-Anyone familiar with Kernel will know that this is going to be a problem.
+With respect to Kernel, this meant that I wanted the Kernel configuration (`app/config/kernel.yml`) and the Kernel class definition (`app/AppKernel.php`) to be completely optional.
+Anyone familiar with Kernel will know that this was going to be a problem.

 The base Kernel implementation uses reflection magic to determine the `kernel.root` based on the file that defines the Kernel instance.
 This works when you know